kfickle/Illustro/README.md

 <section>
   <h2>Knowledgebase</h2>

-  <p>While it isn't required that you know anything about web development before you start working with Content Management Systems (like WordPress) it's helpful to have some base-level knowledge before you start building a custom theme.</p>
+  <p>While it isn't required that you know anything about web development before you start working with Content Management Systems (like WordPress) it's helpful to have at least a rudimentary understanding of how websites are built before you start building a custom CMS theme.</p>

   <h3 id="knowledge">Things to Know Before You Begin:</h3>
   <ul aria-labelledby="knowledge">